 Tuition, Fees and Financial Aid / Scholarship

 All students are responsible for payment of tuition and other expenses.
-Tuition is charged on a per semester basis.
-The estimated tuition for all 6 semesters of the required 41 minimal credit hours is about US$45,000 in total.
-Tuition charge for additional course credits is $1,138 per credit hour for 2014-15.
+Tuition is charged on a per credit basis.
+The estimated total tuition for all 6 semesters of the required 41 minimal credit hours is about US$50,000, or about $1,200 per credit hour.

 OD/MS concurrent degree students have 50% off the per credit hour rate.